 To which Han replies, “Never tell me the odds.”

 In the world of marketing and B2B sales, you’re constantly reminded of “the odds.”
 A popular one is the “odds” of succeeding with outbound sales tactics, for example.

-According to HubSpot, only 18% of marketers say outbound practices provide quality leads.
+According to HubSpot, only 18 percent of marketers say outbound practices provide quality leads.